 5. Train only just matches the first couple of times you begin training a face to improve detection (don't bother rejecting faces), and leave the remaining as unchecked status.
 After a few rounds, the best matches will appear at the top of the suggested named list.
 It then becomes easier to use the bulk selection method I suggest as more photos will be grouped together.

 6. You need at least 10 or so photos to get good face matching.
 It seems from what I can tell that the algorithm they use develops multiple archetypes of faces for a given person.
 So that you can get good matching throughout a persons fat years, child years, old years, etc...
 Do not expect to get good matching if all the photos of the face you are training are young, but you want to start detecting the "older" you.
 Get a few "old" photos and the algorithm will then train that archetype and include them in matching.

 I think the face detection and matching is definitely worth while, especially when using smart folders and the NAME field to find photos of the people you want in a group photo (and want to exclude as well).

 Good luck and have fun!
 I think it is an incredibly useful tool in iphoto and worth the upgrade price.
 I have 14,000 photos in my library and it has been so much fun rediscovering old photos.

-FYI: Apple has now posted some Face related docs including iPhoto '09: Improving face recognition results and iPhoto '09: Faces not detecting all images of a person in your library?
-(Bottom of page here has a listing of Apple iLife 09 related docs.)
+FYI: Apple had posted some Face related docs including iPhoto '09: Improving face recognition results and iPhoto '09: Faces not detecting all images of a person in your library?
+(Apple articles no longer online.)